Support with contamination issues: recommended environmental consultants

 - No further action required: If the assessment finds no significant contamination risk, further investigation is not necessary, and a development project or property transaction can proceed without restrictions.

 - Phase 2 intrusive site investigation required: If potential contamination risks are identified, additional information will be required.
-This involves an intrusive investigation to take samples of soil and groundwater to assess pollutant linkages, and possibly testing for ground gases.
+This detailed review involves an intrusive investigation to take samples of soil and groundwater to assess pollutant linkages, and possibly testing for ground gases.
 Further risk assessments will determine the extent of contamination and whether remediation is required.

 Legal framework and regulatory compliance